PhysCorp/AutomatedRadioStation/README.md

 <img src="https://github.com/PhysCorp/AutomatedRadioStation/blob/main/Icon.png" width="128" height="128">

 # AutomatedRadioStation
-A Radio Host that's Entirely AI-Generated!
+A Radio Host that's Entirely AI-Produced!

 # What is it?
 PhysCorp's Automated Radio Station is a new take on auto-DJ services.
 The station is run entirely by computers.
 Unlike traditional radio stations that use an auto-DJ, this station serves to include commentary between songs like a live announcer!